mwangi-george/Exploring_Spotify_Music_Data/spotify.md

 The correlation coefficient between the variables speechiness and popularity is -0.0415.
 This value means that there exists a weak negative association between speechiness and popularity.
-High speechiness in a song mean lower popularity but this association is very weak.
+More words in a song mean is associated with reduced popularity but this association is very weak.
 We can visualize this relationship using a scatter plot.

 ``` r
 spotify %>%